OlgaKuvs/extroversion_introversion_test/README.md

 <summary>Cloning the Repository</summary>

     1. Click on the "Code" button near the top right corner of the page.
     2. Copy the URL that appears in the box.
 Open your terminal and navigate to the directory where you want to clone the repository.
-    3. Type "git clone" followed by a space, and then paste the URL you copied in step 2.
+    3. Type "git clone" and then paste the URL you copied in step 2.
     4. Press enter to run the command.
 This will clone the repository onto your local machine.
     5. You should now have a local copy of the GitHub repository on your machine.
 </details>
 <details>
 <summary>Heroku Deployment Steps</summary>

     1. Make sure all dependencies are listed in your requirements.txt file.
        To do this, type in your python terminal pip3 freeze > requirements.txt.
     2. Now all your requirements will be added to the requirements file.
     3. Go to the Heroku website and navigate to the sign up button in the top right-hand corner.
     4. Next, click "New" in the top right-hand corner and select "Create new app".